morlfm/cloudApp/README.md

 ## Project Infos:

-- test failing
-- config files and view sizes and etc
-- allure  /  cypress report
+- Test: 'Should go through Featured Pokemnon'  failing because there is no Dewott on there
+- Config files are separeted just for ilustration , on them you could create different runs based on envs or another configs like viewportWidth / viewportHeight and etc.
-- webhooks to run pipeline
+- We can create webhooks or so to run pipeline remotely
-- api tests in 2 ways
+- Api tests in 2 different ways
 - Tests results in a link but it could be on slack channel or so